Placement & Assessment

 scores are not released until the month of July.
 Students who attend Orientation and

-register for classes before the release of these scores, my contact the Orientation
+register for classes before the release of these scores may contact the New Student Onboarding team for a review of their course recommendations and possible registration updates.

 Students must submit an official AP Score Report - www.collegeboard.com/ap/students/

-Once your documentation has been sent in, continue to your orientation as described in Step 3 of the Get Started Guide.
+Once your documentation has been sent in, continue to the Orientation and Registration section as described in Step 4 of the Get Started Guide.

-Once your documentation has been sent in, continue to your orientation as described in Step 3 of the Get Started Guide.
+Once your documentation has been sent in, continue to the Orientation and Registration section as described in Step 4 of the Get Started Guide.

 You, or a representative at your previous institution, may submit placement testing scores if you have taken the exam previously.